uwefassnacht/ti-sensor-tag-demo/README.md

 ## Things don't work?
 Here is where to get help

 First make sure to consult the documentation.
-Here is the [link to the general Buemix docs] (https://www.ng.bluemix.net/docs), you'll find the [docs for the IoT Foundation service here] (https://www.ng.bluemix.net/docs/#services/IoT/index.html).
+Here is the [link to the general Buemix docs] (https://www.ng.bluemix.net/docs), you'll find the [docs for the IoT Foundation service here] (https://docs.internetofthings.ibmcloud.com).

 If you have technical questions about Bluemix or the IoT Foundation service, head on over to [Stackoverflow] (http://stackoverflow.com/questions/tagged/bluemix) and make sure to tag your question with "Bluemix".

+Another good resource is dW Answers, specifically the "Internet of Things" section [here](https://developer.ibm.com/answers/smartspace/internet-of-things).

 The [SimpleLink Support Forum] (http://e2e.ti.com/support/wireless_connectivity/f/538) is a great place to get questions answered that pertain directly to the SensorTag itself.